-a.
-The product meets the applicable standards;

-b.
-The product can be substituted for a comparable non-recycled product; and c.
-The product cost no more than 5 percent more than a comparable non-recycled product.

-3. May purchase recycled paper products if the specific recycled paper product is:

-a.
-Available at a price which is not more than 10 percent higher than that of paper products made from virgin material;

-b.
-Of adequate quality; and

-c.
-Available to the purchaser within a reasonable period.

-M. If after the lowest responsive and responsible bidder has been awarded the contract, during the term of the contract he does not supply goods or services in accordance with the bid specifications, or if he repudiates the contract, the governing body or its authorized representative may re-award the contract to the next lowest responsive and responsible bidder without requiring that new bids be submitted.
-Re-awarding the contract to the next lowest responsive and responsive and responsible bidder is not a waiver of any liability of the initial bidder awarded the contract.

-1. As used in this section:

-a.
-"Post-consumer waste" means a finished material which would normally be disposed of as a solid waste having completed its life cycle as a consumer item.

-b.
-"Recycled paper product" means all paper and wood-pulp and wood-pulp products containing in some combination at least 50 percent of its total weight: Post-Consumer waste; and c.
-Secondary waste, but does not include fibrous waste generated during the manufacturing process such as fibers recovered from waste water or trimmings of paper machine rolls, wood slabs, chips, sawdust or other wood residue from a manufacturing process.
+- a.
+The product meets the applicable standards; - b.
+The product can be substituted for a comparable non-recycled product; and - c.
+The product cost no more than 5 percent more than a comparable non-recycled product. - 3.
+May purchase recycled paper products if the specific recycled paper product is: - a.
+Available at a price which is not more than 10 percent higher than that of paper products made from virgin material; - b.
+Of adequate quality; and - c.
+Available to the purchaser within a reasonable period. - M. If after the lowest responsive and responsible bidder has been awarded the contract, during the term of the contract he does not supply goods or services in accordance with the bid specifications, or if he repudiates the contract, the governing body or its authorized representative may re award the contract to the next lowest responsive and responsible bidder without requiring that new bids be submitted.
+Re-awarding the contract to the next lowest responsive and responsible bidder is not a waiver of any liability of the initial bidder awarded the contract. - 1.
+As used in this section: - a.
+"Post-consumer waste" means a finished material which would normally be disposed of as a solid waste having completed its life cycle as a consumer item. - b.
+"Recycled paper product" means all paper and wood-pulp and wood-pulp products containing in some combination at least 50 percent of its total weight:

-d.
-"Secondary waste" means fragments of products or finished products of a manufacturing process, which has converted a virgin resource into a commodity of real economic value.

-e.
-In determining the responsibility of any bidder, the governing body or its authorized representative shall consider the possession of a limit on any required license and may consider the financial responsibility; experience, adequacy of equipment, past performance and ability of the bidder to perform the contract.
+Post Consumer waste; and - e.
+Secondary waste, but does not include fibrous waste generated during the manufacturing process such as fibers recovered from waste water or trimmings of paper machine rolls, wood slabs, chips, sawdust or other wood residue from a manufacturing process. - d.
+"Secondary waste" means fragments of products or finished products of a manufacturing process, which has converted a virgin resource into a commodity of real economic value. - e.
+In determining the responsibility of any bidder, the governing body or its authorized representative shall consider the possession of a limit on any required license and may consider the financial responsibility; experience, adequacy of equipment, past performance and ability of the bidder to perform the contract. - f.

-f.
 No contract awarded may be assigned to any other person without the consent of the governing body or its authorized representative.